William Tracy Arnold: 2015–2019

 For the 2015 election, Arnold faced Democratic candidate Lauren Childers.
 Childers, a daughter of former United States House Representative Travis Childers, won in the Democratic primary with 68.5% of the vote.
 She lost in the general election, receiving around 43% of the vote.

 In 2016, Arnold was a cosponsor of the controversial Religious Liberty Accommodations Act.

 As of 2021, Mississippi is the only state that doesn't have a law supporting equal pay.
 Arnold, who is a supporter of pay equity, spearheaded a bill to establish equal pay for equal work as a state law in 2018.
 The bill failed to garner enough support for it to pass.

 2019–present

 Arnold held his seat against Democratic contender Janis Patterson, winning nearly 78% of the vote.

 In 2020, Arnold sponsored two bills to restrict Internet pornography, with his reasoning being to protect children and to help stop human trafficking.
 Both bills died in committee.

 For the 2021 session, Arnold chairs the Interstate Corporation committee and is a member on the following others: Agriculture, Appropriations, Banking and Financial Services, Energy, Insurance, and Transportation.

 Political positions

 During his election campaign in 2011, Arnold voiced support for additional funding for education.

 In 2020, Arnold voted no to a resolution on changing the Mississippi State flag.

 Arnold describes himself as "staunchly pro-life".
-He supports the NRA and Farm Bureau.
+He supports the National Rifle Association of America and Farm Bureau.